Ergodic BSDEs driven by G-Brownian motion and their applications: Introduction

-Recently, Peng (2006) introduced the $G$-expectation theory (see \cite {P10, PengICM2010} and the references therein).
-Under the $G$-expectation framework, the notion of $G$-Brownian motion and the corresponding stochastic calculus of It\^{o}'s type were also established.
-In particular, the existence and uniqueness theorem for $G$-BSDEs and nonlinear Feynman-Kac formula for fully nonlinear PDEs was obtained in \cite{HJPS,HJPS1}.
+Recently, Peng introduced a sublinear expectation--$G$-expectation theory, which non-trivially generalizes the classical case (see \cite {P10, PengICM2010} and the references therein).
+Under the $G$-expectation framework, the $G$-Brownian motion and the corresponding stochastic calculus of It\^{o}'s type are also established.
+Moreover, the existence and uniqueness theorem of $G$-BSDEs and nonlinear Feynman-Kac formula for fully nonlinear PDEs are also obtained in \cite{HJPS,HJPS1}(see \cite{HL} for further research).
+In a different setting, Soner, Touzi and Zhang \cite{STZ} established the the so-called 2BSDEs theory, which shares many similarities with $G$-BSDEs.
+For more research on this topic, we refer the reader to \cite{PX} and the references therein.

-The aim of this paper is to study the following type of (markovian) BSDEs dirven by $G$-Brownian motion with infinite horizon that we shall call $G$-EBSDEs: for all $0\leq s\leq T<\infty$,
+The present paper is devoted to studying the following type of Markovian BSDE driven by $G$-Brownian motion with infinite horizon, which is called $G$-EBSDE: for all $0\leq s\leq T<\infty$,